-181 TRANSIENT GLACIER HYDROLOGY SIMULATIONS
+184 TRANSIENT GLACIER HYDROLOGY SIMULATIONS

-182 Establishing Winter Base State
+Establishing Winter Base State

-Before transient simulations can be run, the base winter state of the hydrological system must be established.
+Before transient simulations can be run, the base winter state of the hydrological system must be estab-186 lished.
 To do this, we allow the drainage system to develop with zero external meltwater to the bed.
-During the winter, we assume that there is no surface or englacial melt, with geothermal flux and turbulent dissipation as the only sources of meltwater at the bed.
-Geothermal heat flux is set to 70 mW m-2, which is within previously measured values in the area (Shengbiao and Jiyang, 2000).
-Note that we have prescribed sliding velocity to be zero, so there is no frictional heating or cavity opening from sliding over bumps.
-Because we exclude all contributions from tributary glaciers, a Neumann boundary condition of zero flux is applied to all lateral edges of the domain.
-A Dirichlet boundary condition is applied to the near-terminus domain boundary, with hydraulic head equal to zero (i.e. water pressure equal to atmospheric pressure at the outflow).
-A time step of 1 day is used for obtaining the final equilibrated state.
+187 During the winter, we assume that there is no surface or englacial melt, with geothermal flux and turbu-188 lent dissipation as the only sources of meltwater at the bed.
+Geothermal heat flux is set to 70 mW m-2, 189 which is within previously measured values in the area (Shengbiao and Jiyang, 2000).
+Note that we have 190 prescribed sliding velocity to be zero, so there is no frictional heating or cavity opening from sliding over 191 bumps.
+Because we exclude all contributions from tributary glaciers, a Neumann boundary condition of 192 zero flux is applied to all lateral edges of the domain.
+A Dirichlet boundary condition is applied to the 193 near-terminus domain boundary, with hydraulic head equal to the bed elevation (i.e. water pressure equal 194 to atmospheric pressure at the outflow).
+A time step of 1 day is used for obtaining the final equilibrated 195 state.
+196 mean effective pressure changes at a constant rate of approximately 2e-7% per year at the end of the winter equilibration.
+Once all output parameters reach equilibrium, after approximately 600 days, there is formation of a primary drainage channel down the main trunk of the glacier (Fig. 3a).
+It is also worthwhile to note that the channel has formed in the absence of any surface water melt, indicating its potential to persist through the winter months just given a small amount of meltwater from geothermal flux and turbulent dissipation.